BRG-teaching/CSD2_2022/course-material/ii.-geometry/tutorial-3.md

 #### Question:

 You are still working on your grid shell.
-You want to find the longest strut in your grid shell.
+You want to find the longest bar in your grid shell.
 How can you find it?

 #### Answer: